Brcrwilliams/brcrwilliams.github.io/_posts/2017-10-19-SPOILERS-MrRobot-S3E2-ending.md

 k+O/EeVJkZ2Y6hDg/OAdd1ZRAwUEAA==
 ```

-When decoded, when can see that this is actually a rar file.
+When decoded, we can see that this is actually a .rar file.
 ![Decoded rar](/images/3/decode.png)

 So, we can decode the base64, write it to a file, then unzip the file.